TomConlin/StarBash/README.md

 Or the bright ones are around 300 times the average

 From a more CS big-O perspective 2^8 goes into 2^16
-2^8 times so the bright point(s) are the overall average squared.
+2^8 times so the bright point(s) are the average intensity squared.

 ### Histogram

 Generate a histogram, remember there were 5,146 distinct intensities.
 This histogram is the the number of pixels of an intensity, ordered by intensity.

-Expect to start with many shades of dark gray and a spike of bright towards the end.
+Expect to start with many shades of (dark) gray and a spike of bright towards the end.

     cut -f3 stars_0.tab | sort -n | uniq -c | \